alannishioka/mint_to_qif/README.md

-# Mint CSV to Quicken QIF Converter
+# JavaScript Mint CSV to Quicken QIF Converter

 Convert CSV file of transactions to QIF for import into Quicken